shuva10v/mipt-cs-cpp/cmake_vcpkg/README.md

 ```
 * Run ``bootstrap-vcpkg.sh``

-Hint: if cmake can not detect vcpkg try to delete build folter and rerun cmake
+Hint: if cmake can not detect vcpkg try to delete build folder and rerun cmake

 ## cmake